DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="appt"></a>Services Requiring an Appointment</h3>

-* The Children's Library is open for 30-minute appointment with limited walk-ins allowed. <strong><a href="/visitCL">Book an appointment</a></strong>
+* The Children's Library is open for 30-minute appointment with limited walk-ins allowed.
+If you arrive early, please wait outside the building until time for your appointment. <strong><a href="/visitCL">Book an appointment</a></strong>
 * Notarizations: Please **[email the Reference Desk](mailto:askus@darienlibrary.org "Email the Reference Desk")** or call **[203-669-5236](tel:2036695236 "Call the Reference Desk")**.
-* Bloomberg Terminal: Residents may book the Bloomberg Terminal a week in advance (make an appointment on Monday of that week) and non-residents may book an appointment for the same day by calling that day to check availability.
+* Bloomberg Terminal: Residents may book the Bloomberg Terminal 5 business days in advance and non-residents may book an appointment for the same day by calling that day to check availability.
+Appointments can only be made via **[email](mailto:askus@darienlibrary.org "Email the Reference Desk")** or by calling **[203-669-5236](tel:2036695236 "Call the Reference Desk")**.

 <br />
 <a href="#return">Return to the top of the page</a>